johnwalley/allotment/README.md

 Callback that is fired when the pane sizes change (usually on drag).
 Recommended to add a debounce function to rate limit the callback.
 Passed an array of numbers.

+### onChangeEnd

+Callback that is fired *once* when the pane sizes change (when a drag ends, or when the layout is reset).
+It's the same idea as `onChange`, but only gets called once per drag-interaction.

 ### onReset

 Callback that is fired whenever the user double clicks a sash.